 emissions over time due to several factors, EWEB has met its 2020 goal of 25% reduction over 2010 baseline emissions consistently since 2014.
 In 2020, emissions dipped below the 2030 goal of 50% reduction compared to our 2010 baseline, but some of those reductions were temporary due to the COVID-19 pandemic and workfrom-home orders.
-In 2023, EWEB is pleased to report our emissions once again fell below the 2030 50% emissions reduction goal.
-In 2023, EWEB is reporting aggregate emissions reductions of 54% compared to 2010 baseline performance.
-The decrease in emissions between 2022 and 2023 is due to lower fleet emissions due to utilization of renewable fuels, lower natural gas emissions due to the sale of the headquarters building in June 2023, no recorded refrigerant or industrial gas recharge in 2023, and a lower electricity emissions factor, as calculated by Oregon DEQ for EWEB in 2022.
+In 2024, EWEB is pleased to report our emissions once again fell below the 2030 50% emissions reduction goal.
+In 2024, EWEB is reporting aggregate emissions reductions of 55% compared to 2010 baseline performance.
+This drop is primarily due to a lower electricity emissions factor, as calculated by Oregon DEQ for EWEB in 2023, lower fleet emissions, lower natural gas emissions due to the sale of the headquarters building in June 2023, and no recorded refrigerant or industrial gas recharge in 2024.

-For more information about EWEB's internal GHG inventory results, please see section 6.2 above.
+For more information about EWEB's internal GHG inventory results, please see Chapter 6 above.